makeyourownmaker/mixupy/README.md

 [https://arxiv.org/abs/1710.09412](https://arxiv.org/abs/1710.09412)

-I have no affiliation with MIT, FAIR o. any of the authors.
+I have no affiliation with MIT, FAIR or any of the authors.

 ## Roadmap